Diocese of Salford web: http://www.salforddiocese.org.uk

 A reminder that at least six months notice is required and residence in the parish.

 Parking at St. John Vianney’s

 Please do not block the access road at the side of St. John Vianney’s car park or the access to the houses with your vehicle.
 St. Matthews’ car park can be used as an overflow.
 In fact please park at both churches with care and respect for the neighbours.

 Several people have asked about becoming Catholics and attend Mass on a regular basis.
 Now is the time to come along and discuss the matter in the months ahead.
-The next meeting will be in August.
+The next meeting will be in October.
+Details on request.